dgriff777/a3c_continuous/README.md

 To train agent in BipedalWalkerHardcore-v2 environment with 64 different worker threads:
-*BipedalWalkerHardcore-v2 is much harder environment compared to normal BipedalWalker* *On a 72 cpu core server training took a full 24hrs to get to model that could solve the environment*
+*BipedalWalkerHardcore-v2 is much harder environment compared to normal BipedalWalker* *On a 72 cpu AWS EC2 c5.18xlarge instance training took a full 24hrs to get to model that could solve the environment*

 ```
 python main.py --workers 64 --env BipedalWalkerHardcore-v2 --save-score-level 300 --model CONV --stack-frames 4